 What attracted you to this role?

 My background is in design.
 I started out in graphic design but was always really interested in designing for the web.
-When I started working as a web designer at a SaaS product company back in 2013, I was instantly drawn to the product side of things because of how much it involved working directly with users.
-I started out with small projects on the product side and eventually switched full time to the product side.
+When I began working as a web designer at a SaaS product company back in 2013, I was instantly drawn to the product side of things because of how much it involved working directly with users.
+I started out with small projects on the product side and eventually switched to product full time.
 I have been doing that ever since.

-I work for a small SaaS start-up, so my day to day varies greatly depending what we are focusing on that sprint.
+My company is a small SaaS start-up, so my day to day varies greatly depending on what we are focusing on that sprint.
 Because of the small size of our team, my day is part Design, part Coder and part Project Manager.
-I spend a lot of my focus scoping out new features or user flows for our web application and then I work with the engineering team to implement them.
-I am also involved with some of the UX research and spend time conducting user interviews with our users on video calls.
+Much of my focus is spent scoping out new features or user flows for our web application.
+Then I work with the engineering team to implement them.
+UX research is another area of overlap and I spend time conducting user interviews with our users on video calls.
 I work with users to discover the root of the problem we are trying to solve so I can help craft a user experience that will solve their frustrations.
 I’m often an advocate for the user and I need to ensure that the products we are making are understandable and accessible for our user base.